 - Talk to your homeowner's insurance agent or company.
 Carefully review your homeowner's insurance policy to determine what damage may be covered and the amount of your deductible.
 Then be sure to contact your homeowner's insurance agent or company, writing down questions you have and the answers that you are provided, along with a list of whom you talked to and when.
 Knowing what your insurance will cover will help you to determine how much you are able to spend on repairs, and prioritize repairs based on safety and need.

 - Do your homework.
 Do your homework before hiring a home repair contractor by following the tips found in the remainder of this Consumer Alert.
 Some of our tips include ensuring that the home repair contractor you've decided to hire is licensed, insured, well-regarded by your friends and neighbors, and you are comfortable with their complaint history (if one exists).

 - Ask for an estimated restoration time.
-Legitimate utility companies track their own crews and are able to provide customers an idea of when the service will be fixed.
-If the caller provides an estimate, cross check that with your company's outage map online.
+Legitimate utility companies track their own crews and are able to provide customers with an idea of when the service will be fixed.
+If the caller provides an estimate, cross-check that with your company’s outage map online.